What to Eat when taking GLP-1 Medications

 While these medications can be powerful tools, understanding how they work, and how to support your body while using them, is key.
-Their impact on weight loss generates a lot of attention, however GLP-1 medications can also influence appetite, digestion, blood sugar regulation, cravings, and even your overall enjoyment of food.
+Many people notice changes in appetite, digestion, and how they experience food alongside their role in weight management.

 Medication can play an important role in supporting weight loss, but it is only one part of the picture.
 Nutrition, lifestyle habits, and behavioural support all contribute to how effective and sustainable the outcome will be, and can have a significant impact on your wellbeing along the way.